xxqxpxx/xxqxpxx/README.md

 - 👋 Hi, I’m Ahmed Abdul Fatah
 - 👀 I’m interested in Android development
-- 🌱 I’m currently learning clean archetecture and design
+- 🌱 I’m currently learning clean architecture and design
 - 💞️ I’m looking to collaborate on new and interesting ideas / problems
 - 📫 How to reach me: ahmedafatah@outlook.com